-Lin Martin Melbourne Travelling Scholarship
+Lin Martin Melbourne Global Scholarship

-The Lin Martin Melbourne Travelling Scholarship was established by the University of Melbourne and is named in honour of a much respected former Academic Registrar of the University, Ms Lin Martin.
+The Lin Martin Melbourne Global Scholarship was established by the University of Melbourne and is named in honour of a much respected former Academic Registrar of the University, Ms Lin Martin.
 The Scholarship is funded by the Australian Government Higher Education Participation and Partnerships Programme to assist students who are experiencing social, educational or financial disadvantage with meeting the cost of study overseas.

 The University usually awards around 26 scholarships per year.